 Many organisations are loosening degree requirements to widen talent pools and improve speed-to-hire.
-But "skills-first" is not a policy change - it is an operating model change: skills must become the unit of selection, mobility, and progression.
+But skills-first is not a policy change - it is an operating model change: skills must become the unit of selection, mobility, and progression.

 Main Idea

-The degree requirement is weakening as a default screening rule, but the real revolution is what replaces it: validated skills signals, bias-resistant assessments, and internal talent marketplaces that move people based on capability - not pedigree.
+The degree requirement is weakening as a default screening rule, but the real revolution is what replaces it: validated skills signals, bias-resistant assessments, and internal talent marketplaces that move people based on capabilitynot pedigree.
 Job posts can drop degrees quickly; durable skills-first hiring requires governance.

 Key Arguments